Zhunaidm/upload-documents/README.md

 # Revision 1 Updates
 - [x] Use DB Migration files that can be PR'd.
-- [x] Improve naming conventions to be more consistent, i.e., use "Id" instead of "ID."
+- [x] Improve naming conventions to be more consistent, i.e Id
 - [x] Use Django forms for filtering views.
 - [x] Use Text field for model fields with very large lengths.
 - [x] Create Email template model.